-Desktop Central provides detailed information about missing patches in the Network.
-Patch based deployment options facilitate Network administrators to deploy patch on all the vulnerable systems applicable.
-Network administrators can look at the severity level indicated and decide on the patches that need to deployed immediately.
+Endpoint Central provides detailed information about missing patches in the Network.
+Implementing security patch management helps you address known software vulnerabilities.
+Patch based deployment options facilitate Network administrators to deploy the patch on all the vulnerable systems applicable for vulnerability management.
+A patch update is a collection of patches for multiple security vulnerabilities.
+This patch update resolves previous issues.
+Network administrators can look at the severity level indicated and decide on the patches that need to be deployed immediately.

-Desktop Central application provides a detailed view on the healthy and vulnerable systems in the network.
+Endpoint Central application is a patching software which provides a detailed view of the healthy and vulnerable systems in the network.
 System based deployment option enables desktop administrators to deploy all the missing patches in a selected set of systems in the network.

-The scheduled patch deployment allows administrators to trigger the patch deployment process at a desired time.
-Network Managers can schedule the activity based on criteria like network resource utilization, availability of Roaming/Mobile users like sales executives at the office,etc, and also address peak-hour productivity loss concerns in an efficient way.
-The method also offers the flexibility for the administrator to make a choice on the essential patches to deployed viz. all patches applicable to a set of systems / all vulnerable systems in which patches are missing.
+The scheduled patch deployment allows administrators to trigger the patch deployment process at the desired time.
+Network Managers can schedule the activity of deploying a software patch based on criteria like network resource utilization, availability of Roaming/Mobile users like sales executives at the office, etc, and also address peak-hour productivity loss concerns in an efficient way.
+The method also offers the flexibility for the administrator to make a choice on the essential patches to be deployed viz. all patches applicable to a set of systems / all vulnerable systems in which patches are missing.

-Deployment of certain patches that are related to OS components, may force an immediate reboot; a critical operation for many environments especially when production servers are involved.
-Desktop Central offers a flexlible Reboot Policy that allows administrators to customize reboot after patch deployment.
-The Desktop Central application offers a choice of the following reboot options:
+Deployment of certain patches that are related to OS components may force an immediate reboot; a critical operation for many environments especially when production servers are involved.
+Endpoint Central offers a flexible Reboot Policy that allows administrators to customize reboot after patch deployment.
+The Endpoint Central application offers a choice of the following reboot options: